shinesolutions/packer-aem/docs/upgrade-guide.md

 ### To 3.4.0

+* New service requirements: AWS Certificate Manager and AWS Secrets Manager
+* Add `acm:GetCertificate`, `kms:Decrypt`, and `secretsmanager:GetSecretValue` permissions to the role of the IAM Instance Profile's configured in `aws.iam_instance_profile`
 * Remove `aws.aem_certs_base` configuration property
 * Move TLS certificate from S3 to AWS Certificate Manager
 * Add `aws.certificate_arn` configuration property with value of the ARN of the TLS certificate in AWS Certificate Manager